You could read an article every day about an entrepreneur who got their “big break” when they received a huge chunk of investor money.

-But the truth is that most entrepreneurs — #everydayentrepreneurs, we like to call them — who get funding to help start and run their businesses do so from their local lenders through small business loans.
+Investor money is less typical for most entrepreneurs — #everydayentrepreneurs, we like to call them.
+So, if everyday entrepreneurs don’t get their funding from investors, how do they get business funding?
+They do so from their local lenders through small business loans.

 And even those that get angel or venture money have often already taken out loans.
 Building a business that has the capacity to get you loan money won’t just result in the benefit of more cash in your bank account.
 It’ll help you create a business that’s more likely to succeed.

-We talked to a couple lenders in our local community — Burlington, Vermont — to find out what it takes to be a bankable business.
+We talked to a couple of lenders in our local community — Burlington, Vermont — to find out what it takes to get business funding.

 Build a relationship